publiccodenet/about/organization/staff.md

   Elena Findley-de Regt
 * [Intern](../roles/intern.md)

+### President

+The president is the main spokesperson for the organization.
+The president represents the organization in order to raise funds, grow membership and grow awareness of our work.

+Roles:

+* President:
+  Ben Cerveny
+  (contractor Multiple Ventures BV) who also serves as Chairman of the Board of Directors

 ### General management

 The general management provides leadership as well as making sure the organization can operate.